 Across the eastern Mediterranean – and, indeed, the whole of the Middle East – vegetable-based dishes are as much revered as any that may contain meat or fish.
 They are the heroes of mezze-based feasts; they are stuffed, they are stewed, deep-fried, sautéed and steamed.
-Above all, they are always in season and often purchased on the way to, or from work, on the day that they are to be consumed.
+Above all, they are always in season and often purchased on the way from work on the day that they are to be consumed.
 Interestingly, potatoes don’t feature very often on the menu but, when they do, they usually pack a punch with complex spicing designed to enhance their natural earthy flavours.
 Claudia Roden’s classic ‘A Book of Middle Eastern Food‘ was originally written in 1968 so – despite the fact that it was updated over 30 years ago – remains a true reflection of the traditions of Middle Eastern cuisine and the instinctive way that the people of the region approach everyday cooking.
 Whenever, I have some odd vegetables knocking around, Claudia’s book is my bible because she has a genius solution for everything.
-This dish, inspired by her recipe for batata harra, a Lebanese potato salad is no exception.
+This effortlessly edgy dish, inspired by her recipe for batata harra, a Lebanese potato salad is no exception.
 It’s absolutely delicious and one of my go to recipes when I crave spicy hit.

 225g new potatoes, scrubbed and cut into 3mm rounds (discard the ends for their lack of beauty)